 Regarding alcohol intake, nearly one in 20 Scots have sought emergency care due to acute alcohol poisoning.
 Scotland also leads the list in this category, and England shares 5th place with Russia.

-The UK’s Drug Related A&E admissions are spiralling out of control.
+The UK’s Drug Related A&E Admissions are Increasing.